kangzeroo/incan-js/README.md

 <br/><br/>

 ## Specs
 The below 3 database functions must be custom made per database and passed in to `incan.connect()` by the developer.
 This allows `incan-js` to work with any persistent data store.
-I recommend Redis but you can use your existing SQL database, MongoDB, S3 Buckets... etc. Currently `incan-js` is limited to 1 persistent data store per run, so you can only call `incan.connect()` once.
+I recommend Redis or AWS S3 but you can use your existing SQL database, MongoDB, DynamoDB... etc. Currently `incan-js` is limited to 1 persistent data store per run, so you can only call `incan.connect()` once.

 #### addSubs()
 `addSubs(newSubscription)` should be a function that adds new webhook subscriptions to your database, returning a promise.
 Your `addSubs()` should by default accept an array and return a success/failure status.